igordertigor/rcfiles/README.md

   interpreter.
 It is the default shell that runs in the terminal windows of MacOS or Ubuntu.
 It's a pretty amazing piece of software, but I rarely use it.
   Hence the simple copy of some standard configuration (I believe that I modified something but I can't quite remember what).
+In most linux distributions, bash is already installed.

 - [zsh](http://www.zsh.org/) is another shell.
 It has some (very few) additional features compared to bash, but there has been some kind of a code competition of writing the most amazing config file for zsh.
 I'm building on the zsh grml